qualityshepherd/brine/assets/posts/southern_coast.md

 No undead haunt this isle, despite its name.
 Pirates spread that tale to protect their buried treasures, though the white-skinned corpses of unwary berry-seekers certainly helped sell the story.
 The occasional silver coin in the tide only strengthens local beliefs.

 > **Treasure Seekers** The Bone Tree stands on the SE shore; a landmark known to mainland fishermen.
 Twice daily, stone steps emerge from the retreating tide, leading into the depths.
-Between two massive boulders lies a hidden chest—a prize for those quick enough to beat the returning waters.
+Between two massive boulders lies a hidden chest—a prize for those quick enough to beat the returning tide.

 **0501 The Chime Stones**
 A narrow gorge where wind through stone formations creates haunting chimes.
-Seven rune-carved stones—each marked with a core emotion—rest near an empty indentation.
+Seven engraved stones—each marked with a core emotion rune—rest near an empty indentation.
 Placing a stone transforms the gorge's resonance, shifting the feel of the landscape—and those within it—with its emotional tone.

 **0502 Prophet for Profit** A makeshift shrine overlooks the coast where Tulver Witherspoon washed ashore.
 After being dead for nine minutes, he awoke a changed man; referring to himself as "The River"(`Charlatan, Corny, Ambitious`) and speaking of divine currents.
 His growing congregation of 42 followers camps nearby—seventeen wear the silver anchor of true believers.
 They will fight to the death for him.